L-Ayim/JigsawPlanet-Assistant/README.md

 ./start-jigsaw.ps1
 ```

-Select a puzzle in the app to open it.
+Select a puzzle in the app to open it in a new Electron window.
 Each piece displays its load number; press **L** to toggle these labels.

 ## Troubleshooting

-If no puzzles load or Puppeteer times out, try raising the timeout values in `capture.js`.
+If no puzzles load, try raising the timeout values in `capture.js`.
+Puppeteer is still used only for scraping the puzzle list.

 ## Author